 IV.
-The power of love in recovery
+The Power of Love in Recovery

-After birth the first thing we learn is becoming a participant in dialogue.
+After birth, the first thing we learn is to become a participant in the dialogue.
 We are born in relations and those relations become our structure.
-Intersubjectivity is the basis of human experience and dialogue the way we live it.
+Intersubjectivity is the basis of human experience and dialogue and the way we live it.